GrosSacASac/DOM99/CONTRIBUTING.md

 `npm run` to list all commands.

-`http-server` or `python -m http.server 8080` to serve static files. (use a second command prompt to be able to rebuild while serving)
+`npx serve` to serve static files. (use a second command prompt to be able to rebuild while serving)

  * Discuss with in the chat, and/or open issue first to discuss